Ralph Fabri: Career

 Before his contributions to graphic works, he had an interest in architecture as his original career path.
 He was referred to as "the porch builder" by Theodore Dreiser.
-He was also referenced as building the "natural stone porch" for Dreiser's house at Mt.Kisco in NY and he also contributed various design work to other structures of the property.
-In other accounts its stated that Fabri painted the tepee of Dreiser with a clash of colors that depicted different weather elements and occurrences such as lightening, rain, rainbows, but also clouds and the sun.
-Fabri was often referenced as a friend of Dreiser due to the many commissions provided to Fabri yet after his acquaintance died, Fabri commented on Dreiser's controversial character referring to the exploitation and selfishness he was known for.
+He was also referenced as building the "natural stone porch" for Dreiser's house in Mount Kisco, New York, and he also contributed various design work to other structures of the property.
+In other accounts it is stated that Fabri painted the tepee of Dreiser with a clash of colors that depicted different weather elements and occurrences such as lightning, rain, rainbows, but also clouds and the sun.
+Fabri was often referenced as a friend of Dreiser due to the many commissions provided to Fabri; yet after his acquaintance died, Fabri commented on Dreiser's controversial character, referring to the exploitation and selfishness he was known for.
 Despite this, Fabri also found it important to note Dreiser's magnetism and intelligence when speaking with the W.A.
 Swanberg Papers in 1965.

 Fabri did commercial design work during his enrollment at the National Academy of Design.
-Until the early 1930's he was able to focus on his career as an artist to which he returned to commercial design and also opened "Ralph Fabri Studios" which closed shortly after.
+Until the early 1930s he was able to focus on his career as an artist to which he returned to commercial design and also opened "Ralph Fabri Studios" which closed shortly after.

 People like Margit Varga exhibited his work in the early 1930s.
 His work was housed by "Painters and Sculptors Gallery" in Greenwich Village.
-As to which pieces of Fabri's were held it is not stated however his work was part of Vargas effort to sell small affordable art for smaller New York apartments.
+As to which pieces of Fabri's were held it is not stated however his work was part of Varga's effort to sell small affordable art for smaller New York apartments.
 His work was sold alongside other artists such as: Alexander Brooks, Margit de Cornini, E. E. Cummings, Eugene Fitsch, Philip Reisman, Harry Sternberg, and Richard Lahey.

-The Stamp & Album Co. was his largest patron he supplied with his ink drawings.
-He wrote art reviews and articles for Hungarian newspapers after his arrival in the US and even submitted his work to local papers.
-He taught at the Parson's School of Design as teacher of life drawing from 1947 to 1949 and eventually taught painting from 1951 until 1967 when he decided to retire.
+The Stamp & Album Co. was his largest patron, whom he supplied with his ink drawings.
+He wrote art reviews and articles for Hungarian newspapers after his arrival in the United States and even submitted his work to local papers.
+He taught at the Parsons School of Design as teacher of life drawing from 1947 to 1949 and eventually taught painting from 1951 until 1967 when he decided to retire.